Nada-Khafagy/perception_pkg/README.md

 - look for already made packages that can be

-## Milestones 4 -  23 April:
+## Milestones IX -  23 April:
 - Commnunicate with the plannign team
 - Take an action based on the processed frames
 - invistigate YOLO

-## Milestone 5 - 3 May:
+## Milestone X - 3 May:
+- Modify Yolo
-- Check how to make the operation faster since there might be a lot of delay in the processing
+- Check how to make the operation faster since there might be a lot of delay in the processing (avoid drawbacks)

-## Final Milestone - 7 May:
+## Milestone XI - 7 May:
 - System integration